hrangan/lawbreaker/README.md

 `$ pip install .`

+3. For a development environment where changes are immediately reflected, pass the `-e` flag to `pip install`, or add `-e` to the start of the dependency in `requirements.txt`

 ### Database dependencies (if installing the web server)
 1. Install postgres and create a database for lawbreaker
 ```